 The law and management of public access rights vary widely between the four countries of the United Kingdom.
-Practical elements of the following advice apply in all of them but the legal requirements in Scotland and Northern Ireland differ from those in England and Wales.
+Practical elements of the following advice apply in all countries but the legal requirements in Scotland and Northern Ireland may differ from those in England and Wales.

-More advice is available on www.bhs.org.uk/accessadvice.
+More advice is available on bhs.org.uk/accessadvice.

 IMPORTANT This guidance is general and does not aim to cover every variation in circumstances.
-Where it is being relied upon, The Society strongly recommends seeking its advice specific to the site.
+Where it is being relied upon, The Society recommends seeking our advice specific to the site.